Your Guide to Student Loan Forgiveness for Nurses

 2. Nurse Corps Loan Repayment Program

-3. Federal Perkins Loan Cancellation for Nurses
+3. Federal Perkins Loan Cancelation for Nurses

 Student loan forgiveness for nurses by state

-Besides the three federal government loan forgiveness programs, most states are also willing to help nurses out with their nursing school debts.
+Besides the three federal government loan forgiveness options, most states are also willing to help nurses out with their nursing school debts.
 Eligibility requirements include working at designated facilities that have a shortage of licensed health care providers.

-Alabama: Residents pursuing a nursing graduate degree full-time are eligible to get $15,000 in loans forgiven.
+Alabama: Residents pursuing a nursing graduate degree full time are eligible to get $15,000 in loans forgiven.
 Certified nurse midwives (CNMs) and certified registered nurse anesthetists (CRNAs) are also eligible.

-Colorado: Nurse practitioners, psychiatric nurse specialists and certified nurse midwives may be eligible for $25,000 or $50,000, depending on their part-time or full-time work commitment, after three years of service in a Colorado Health Professional Shortage Area.
+Colorado: Nurse practitioners, psychiatric nurse specialists and certified nurse midwives may be eligible for $30,000 or $60,000, depending on their part-time or full-time work commitment, after three years of service in a Colorado Health Professional Shortage Area.

-Florida: Full-time nurses working in a critical shortage site may have up to $4,000 per year of their student debt forgiven for up to four years.
+Florida: Full-time nurses working in a critical shortage site may have up to $4,000 of their student debt forgiven per year, for up to four years.

-Hawaii: Licensed nurse practitioners qualify for the state’s public service loan forgiveness program after two years working full-time in a health care shortage area.
+Hawaii: Licensed nurse practitioners qualify for the state’s public service loan forgiveness program after two years working full time in a health care shortage area.
 The amounts vary according to current funding.